projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

   interrupt the FE driver, on behalf of the BE driver, in case something of interest is happening.

-  Currently virtio supports PCI/PCIe bus and MMIO bus.
+  The virtio supports PCI/PCIe bus and MMIO bus.
 In ACRN, only PCI/PCIe bus is supported, and all the virtio devices share the same vendor ID 0x1AF4.